A-Amyan/AI-guided-resolution-of-security-issues/README.md

     - System and user prompts are tailored to focus on security best practices, cryptography, and vulnerability remediation.
 - **Code Merging & Updates:**
   - Support updating code based on admin correction instructions.
-  - Fetche the original code from GitHub, apply minimal changes via GPT‑4 and update the repository file with a new commit.
+  - Fetch the original code from GitHub, apply minimal changes via o3-mini, and update the repository file with a new commit.
 - **Robust Error Handling & Logging:**
   - Log errors (set to DEBUG level for troubleshooting) for operations such as file fetching, GitHub API calls, and AI interactions.
   - Ensure graceful handling of missing fields or authentication issues.